Car vs. bus

 - Passengers are almost free as long as there is enough space in a car.
 Parents appreciate this.

 Some people choose to take a third option: bicycling.
 This too has its advantages and disadvantages.
 It has the weather problem to an even greater degree than the bus, but it has low waiting like a car.
-There are occasional problems with dead red traffic signals.
+There are occasional problems with dead red traffic signals, especially in some states.
 Some fast food establishments have a policy of refusing service to a cyclist in the drive-thru lane, especially after the dining room has closed.
 But check your city ordinances to see how you might contest this policy.
 In Fort Wayne, Indiana, for example, discrimination against cyclists would appear to violate section 74.34(A) of the city code: "Every person riding a bicycle upon a street shall be granted all of the rights and shall be subject to all of the duties applicable to the driver of a vehicle."

 - Citilink Fares